Stranger in a Strange Land: Fair Witness

 The profession of Fair Witness, invented for the novel, has been cited in such varied contexts as environmentalism, psychology, technology, digital signatures, and science, as well as in books on leadership and Sufism.
 A Fair Witness is an individual trained to observe events and report exactly what is seen and heard, making no extrapolations or assumptions.
 While wearing the Fair Witness uniform of a white robe, they are presumed to be observing and opining in their professional capacity.
 Works that refer to the Fair Witness emphasize the profession's impartiality, integrity, objectivity, and reliability.

 An example from the book illustrates the role of Fair Witness when Anne is asked what color a house is.
 She answers, "It's white on this side."
 The character Jubal then explains, "You see?
-It doesn’t occur to Anne to infer that the other side is white, too.
-All the King’s horses couldn’t force her to commit herself... unless she went there and looked – and even then she wouldn’t assume that it stayed white after she left.”
+It doesn't occur to Anne to infer that the other side is white, too.
+All the King's horses couldn't force her to commit herself... unless she went there and looked – and even then she wouldn't assume that it stayed white after she left."

 Waterbed

-Stranger in a Strange Land contains an early description of the waterbed, an invention that made its real-world debut in 1968.
-Charles Hall, who submitted a waterbed design to the United States patent office, was refused a patent on the grounds that Heinlein's descriptions in Stranger in a Strange Land and another novel, Double Star (1956), constituted prior art.
+Stranger in a Strange Land contains an early description of the waterbed.
+An inventor who attempted to patent the waterbed was initially refused on the grounds that Heinlein's description in Stranger in a Strange Land constituted prior art.